Grow Bigger and Healthier Plants

 Liquid fertilizer refer to extracts of soluble powders or chemicals that have a mix of nitrogen, phosphorus, and potassium.
 They may also have wetting agents, insecticides, weed killers, and fungicides, not to mention trace elements and other supplements designed to help plants grow.

-Examples of liquid fertilizer components are anhydrous liquid ammonia, ammoniates, nitrogenous fertilizers, and aqueous ammonia.
+Examples of liquid fertilizer components are grow nutrients that contain anhydrous liquid ammonia, ammoniates, nitrogenous fertilizers, and aqueous ammonia.
 Complete liquid fertilizer products from Sierra Natural Science include Perfect Mix Bloom Formula.
 SNS also offers complex fertilizers with potassium, phosphorus, and nitrogen.

 There are various types of liquid fertilizer.
 These fertilizers include: